 Progressing from Arrival to The Visitors, Bjorn said he wanted his lyrics to mature with him.
 Then came the CHESS musical.
-In the 1990s, Benny Andersson and Bjorn Ulvaeus attained even more depth.
-They staged "Kristina fran Duvemala," a musical based on The Emigrants series, four historical novels by Swedish author Vilhelm Moberg.
+In the 1990s, Benny and Bjorn attained even greater depth with "Kristina fran Duvemala," a musical based on The Emigrants, 4 historical novels by Swedish author Vilhelm Moberg.
 It is the story of the Swedes who emigrated to America in the 1850s.
-"Kristina" is four hours long and contains over 30 songs.
-The main characters, Kristina and Karl Oskar Nilsson, never existed, although there were Swedes like them.
+"Kristina" is 4 hours and contains over 30 songs.
+The main characters, Kristina and Karl Oskar, never existed, although there were Swedes like them.
 Fictional though they are, there is a statue of the couple in Lindstrom, Minnesota.
 Moberg went to the area to do research.
 He spent 12 years on his novels, mingling fact with fiction.
-The books embrace Karl Oskar's vision, whereas Benny and Bjorn's musical focuses on Kristina, her homesickness and her inability to adapt to life in America.
+His books embrace Karl Oskar's vision, whereas Benny and Bjorn's musical focuses on Kristina, her homesickness and her inability to adapt to life in America.
 Benny and Bjorn are masters of feminine psychology!
-Their talents lie in probing the female psyche.
-In an era when family values are discussed, their story embodies them.
-Karl Oskar and Kristina strive against harsh natural forces to ensure their children a future.
-"Kristina fran Duvemala" opened in Malmo, Sweden, in 1995.
+They probe the female psyche, and their story embodies family values.
+Karl Oskar and Kristina strive against natural forces to ensure their kids a future.
+"Kristina" opened in Malmo, Sweden, in 1995.
 It was in Swedish!
-Benny and Bjorn set an English translation as their goal, hoping it will eventually reach Broadway or be made into a movie.
+Bjorn did an English translation, hoping it would reach Broadway.

 After reading the first book, I was curious as to how Karl Oskar and his group would fare in America.
 The second book deepened my understanding of the characters.
 By the third, Moberg was piling up scenes.